Health Benefits of Pumpkin Seeds (Pepitas)

 Need a healthy source of iron?
 One quarter cup of the mighty pumpkin seed provides 4.2 mg iron, which is 14% of your daily needs of this nutrient.

-How to Buy Pumpkin Seeds
+How to Buy Pumpkin Seeds (Pepitas)

 How to Store Pumpkin Seeds

-Pumpkin seeds should be stored in the refrigerator or freezer.
+Pumpkin seeds (pepitas) should be stored in the refrigerator or freezer.
 The natural fats in nuts and seeds can go rancid quickly if not kept cool.

 How to Use Pumpkin Seeds